ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-To read more about Sass structure it, and how to use it with Gulp you can read:
+To read more about Sass structure, and how to use it with Gulp you can read:

 [Architecture for a Sass Project](Architecture for a Sass Project)

 [A Simple Gulp’y Workflow For Sass](http://www.sitepoint.com/simple-gulpy-workflow-sass/)

+Also note that I have used Sass as an example, and if you prefer another tool like Less for example you will find a Gulp plugin for it.

 ### Watching Files